Vehicle properties

 Example

-This example shows 4 orders and 2 vehicles, 4 geofences are set in the interface.
+The example features 4 orders, 2 vehicles, and 4 geofences specified in the interface.
 Coordinates automatically determine how orders pertain to geofences:

 • Order 1 — simultaneously in zone1 and zone2.